DuyPham72/BudVisor-GenAI-llama.rn/README.md

 - Add data from 4 catagories to the promp and use it to give advice.
 - Print welcome message
 - Bring embedding model to assert to save time
+- Thread option for ctx (base on device core)

 ---